 | Payments | — | ✓ |

-Choose Paralect Ship if you prioritize Lambda Architecture and CI/CD.
-Choose NextBase if Auth and Documentation are more important to your project.
+Choose Paralect Ship if you prioritize CI/CD and Microservices.
+Choose NextBase if Admin Panel and Auth are more important to your project.

-Paralect Ship costs $0 and includes 3 features.
+Paralect Ship costs $0 and includes 2 features.
 NextBase costs $99 and includes 4 features.
-Paralect Ship uniquely offers Lambda Architecture, CI/CD, Microservices.
-NextBase uniquely offers Auth, Documentation, Payments.
+Paralect Ship uniquely offers CI/CD, Microservices.
+NextBase uniquely offers Admin Panel, Auth, Documentation.

 Paralect Ship is cheaper at $0, which is $99 less than NextBase ($99).

-Yes, both share React, NextJS in common.
-Paralect Ship uses MongoDB exclusively, while NextBase uses Tailwind, Supabase, TypeScript exclusively.
+Yes, both share NextJS, React in common.
+Paralect Ship uses MongoDB exclusively, while NextBase uses TypeScript, Tailwind, Supabase exclusively.

-Choose Paralect Ship if you need Lambda Architecture and CI/CD and prefer its tech stack.
-Choose NextBase if Auth and Documentation are higher priorities.
+Choose Paralect Ship if you need CI/CD and Microservices and prefer its tech stack.
+Choose NextBase if Admin Panel and Auth are higher priorities.
 If price is the deciding factor, Paralect Ship is $$99 cheaper.